jackhman/sergio-martin-rubio-site/_tutorials/mysql.md

 ## CHECKSUM

-It generates a number base on the table content.
+It generates a number based on the table content.
 This could take a long time if the table is very large.

 ## COMMENT